sk-zk/TruckLib/README.md

 Mostly complete de/serializer for .sii and .mat files.

 **TruckLib.Model**:
-For working with binary model files (.pm\*).
-Functions well enough to create or modify simple static models, but that's about it at the moment.
+Code for working with binary model files (.pm\*).
+Works well enough to create or modify simple static models, but that's about it at the moment.

 Also contains a (binary) tobj de/serializer.

 **TruckLib.HashFs**:
-Simple reader for HashFS (.scs) files.
+A reader for HashFS (.scs) files.

 ## Known issues and limitations
 * The library does not calculate the bounding box of items, so you'll need to recalculate the map (F8) on load.
-* Anything to do with prefabs is probably not going to work all that well.
+* Anything to do with prefabs may or may not break in unexpected ways.
 * The prefab object creator doesn't handle terrain points yet.
 Unless you need prefab terrain, this is also fixed by recalculating.